How to apply to uni after a gap year

 Once you're through to your chosen university, it's normal to be asked why you're deferring at this stage in the application process, so be sure to prepare your answer before you speak to the university.

-Your request will be carefully considered, though there is no guarantee that you will be accepted for the following year.
-In which case, it's not the end of the world.
-You will need to simply reapply when you're ready to do so.
+Your request will be carefully considered.
+There is no guarantee that you'll be accepted for the following year, but this isn't the end of the world - you'll simply need to reapply when you're ready to do so.

 I have completed my A Levels, but don't have an offer.
 What do I do?